cgabriel5/nodecliac/README.md

 - Node.js `8+`
   - nodecliac and its CLI tools (`.acmap` to `.acdef` parser, formatter, etc.) are written in JavaScript.
   - **Note**: If only tab-completion is needed (i.e. you already have the CLI program's registry package/files and don't need nodecliac's core CLI tools (parser, formatter, etc.)) then Node.js is _not_ required.
-Simply follow the [manual setup](#install-manual) section to setup nodecliac.
+Simply follow the [tab-completion only setup](#tab-ac-only) section.
 - Perl `5+`
   - Runs needed Perl tab-completion scripts.
   - Works in tandem with Bash shell scripts.